11/09/2018 - Updated on 04/22/2021

 Just like a real cloud, the “cloud” in regards to computers can be a little hard to grasp.

 You use the cloud any time you are putting information or data online, or share data via an internet connection.

 Businesses and individuals use computers and servers daily to move information.
 Sharing resources like servers can improve the performance of your online interactions.
 Files and other business documents often need to be accessible to employees, satellite locations, vendors, and customers.
 The cloud makes it convenient for businesses to share those files no matter where individuals are located.

 Many businesses rely on SFTP to securely transfer large files.
 SFTP is based on a client and server relationship.
 Uploading files via SFTP sends those files to a physical FTP server.
 These servers are hosted behind a firewall.
 Usually in a secure data center with physical security measures.
 With your files securely stored on a hosted SFTP server, it’s like your own “private SFTP cloud.”

-Hosted SFTP with web access.
-As a file sharing solution, Cloud SFTP offers the reliability of fast SFTP transfers and secure file storage on an FTP server.
-Plus, you get the modern benefits of web-based file management.
+Cloud SFTP offers the reliability of fast SFTP transfers and secure file storage on an FTP server.
+You also get the modern benefits of web-based file management.
 Plus remote file access via any web browser on your computer or mobile device.

 SFTP Site is another term you’ll see.
 Especially for access to files stored on an FTP server.
-The SFTP Site gives you access to your files stored on the server via a web browser.
-Cloud is more of a tool for accessing and managing all of your virtual documents and data.
+The SFTP site gives you access to your files stored on the server via a web browser.
 Large files can be an issue when solely relying on cloud file sharing options.
-Today you can use SFTP to upload and transfer all of your big files while managing and tracking those transfers with the cloud tools and web resources.
+Today it is common to use SFTP to upload and transfer all of your big files while managing and tracking those transfers with the cloud tools and web resources.